huyen1607/huyen1607.github.io/Work.md

 - Develop web-based platforms using React JS, Flask, Firebase, and Google Cloud to deploy the trained Machine Learning models, making the models accessible.
 - Join building a mobile app which gets real-time ECG data from a measured device and suggests music for users based on stress level calculated from Heart Rate Variability metrics.
 - Conduct preliminary research for R&D projects funded by the Korean Government by reviewing research papers to analyze multiple approaches' viability (example: Relationship between vitamin D and Breast Cancer, Biomarkers in detecting myocardial infarction).

+####**INTERNSHIP EXPERIENCE:** <br>

+#####**Nexus Frontier Tech** *(Hanoi, Vietnam)* <br>
+*Data Operator Intern*                                                                                                                   *01/2022 – 04/2022*
+- Processed input data for IT projects on AI technology according to instructions.
+Completed dataset for ESG-related articles classification model.
+- Brainstormed and evaluated data usefulness to ensure progress and quality of data delivered.

+#####**Strategic Year Holdings Limited** *(Hong Kong)* <br>
+*Summer Intern, Market & Investment Analyst*
+*06/2021 - 08/2021*
+- Conducted research on the Vietnamese EdTech industry, completed Edtech landscape evaluation including market sizing and competitor research to propose new potential investment targets.
+- Joined writing deal memorandum including details on the business structure, financial risk & health, and other important details to help drive the company's investing decision.
+- Created and managed a LinkedIn account, weekly updated on company’s activities and portfolio companies’ milestones to maintain a solid pipeline of the investment community.